TobikoData/sqlmesh/docs/cloud/features/observability/plan.md

 Every SQLMesh `plan` is applied to a specific environment.
 To locate a `plan`, first navigate to its [Environment page](./development_environment.md).

 The environment page's Recent Activity table includes a list of every recent `plan` and `run`.
-To learn more about a `plan`, locate the `plan` by application date and click on its blue ID in the table's final column.
+To learn more about a `plan`, locate the `plan` by application date and click on its blue ID link in the table's final column.

 ![tcloud plan information](./plan/plan_info.png)

-This opens the detailed plan overview page:
+Clicking the link opens the detailed plan overview page:

 ![tcloud plan](./plan/tcloud_plan.png)